-Grenada is known as the 'Spice Island' - and with good reason.
+Grenada is known as the Spice Island for good reason.
 Nutmeg, cloves, cinnamon, ginger and vanilla are just a few of the scented gems found here.
-When it comes to food, Grenadian's like it particularly hot and spicy.
-Pepper pot is a favourite – meat cooked with lots of pepper, garlic and onions.
-As well as frangrent spices, music is also an important part of life on Grenada, and the calypso tunes dancing over the island serve to evoke Grenada's African origins.
+When it comes to food, Grenadians like it particularly hot and spicy.
+Pepper pot is a favourite – meat cooked with lots of garlic, onions and, you guessed it, pepper.
+As well as fragrant spices, music is also an important part of life on Grenada, with the calypso tunes dancing over the island evoking Grenadians' African origins.